marcoskirsch/nodemcu-httpserver/README.md

          dofile("httpserver.lc")(80)

-   In this example, 80 is the port your server is listening at but you can change it.
+   In this example, 80 is the port your server is listening at, but you can change it.

 2. Want to upload your own files?
 Move them to the http/ folder.
 Be careful though, the flash memory seems to fill up quickly and get corrupted.